Surgery to correct a squint may be recommended if other treatments are not suitable or do not help.

 - the surgeon detaches part of the muscle connected to the eye and moves it into a new position so that the eyes point in the same direction

-- the muscles are fixed in their new position with dissolvable stitches – these are hidden behind the eye so you won't be able to see them afterwards
+- the muscles are fixed in their new position with dissolvable stitches – these are hidden behind the eye so you will not be able to see them afterwards

 Sometimes, in adults and teenagers, further adjustments to your eye muscles may be made when you've woken up after the operation.
 Local anaesthetic eyedrops are used to numb your eyes for this.